 Stage 1: Introduction

-When a new product or service is introduced – in the first 3-5 years of any startup, there better not be any assets collecting dust.
-If there are, I’ll personally summon your Angels to downgrade your organic kale chips to Pringles.
+When a new product or service is introduced – or in the first 3-5 years of any startup, there better not be any assets collecting dust.
+If there are, I’ll personally summon your Angel (investors) to downgrade your free organic kale chips to Pringles.

-At larger companies, I often find unused patents or trademarks.
-Any attempts to monetize these should be purely opportunistic.
+At some larger companies, there might be unused patents or trademarks.
+Monetizing these should be purely opportunistic.
 That means someone has to seek you out AND do all the work.
-If any business I work with wastes time on marginal assets, I get paid upfront.
+Any new enterprise wasting time on marginal assets has to pay me upfront.
 That’s a bankruptcy dressed up like a business.

 Stage 2: Growth

 The growth stage is full of temptation, like George Alamuddin-Clooney at a Victoria’s Secret party.
 Growing companies are just starting to amass valuable assets – distribution channels, platforms, coveted customers…foosball tables.
 These are magnets for tempting partnership offers – to build new products or serve new segments.
 Most are a terrible idea.
-Existing markets are still underpenetrated, growth is over 20%, and the business should be too lean for slacking assets.
+When existing markets are still under-penetrated and growth tops 20%, the business should be too lean for slack assets.
 It’s like telling ‘the birds and the bees’ to a six year old.

 However, there are three exceptions to this rule:

-Marketing & Distribution: Sometimes, I encourage growth companies to use existing distribution channels to sell complementary products that deliver expected services.
+Marketing & Distribution: Sometimes, it makes sense to use existing distribution channels to sell complementary products that deliver expected services.
 For example, I advised a major web host to add complementary security and e-commerce tools to meet the minimum expectations of customers and prospects – at least until they could build their own.
+That way, customers don’t leave for more full-service providers – or need to hunt for a patchwork of third-party tools.

 The same goes for retail.
 Trader Joe’s sells 80% proprietary products and 20% branded.
 Why bother paying the premium?
 Some brands, like Fage Greek yogurt, have significant loyalty and shoppers expect to get it on their trip to a supermarket.
-Trader Joe’s needs it to be theirs and only theirs.
+Trader Joe’s needs it to be there to keep customers cheating on them with another supermarket.
 (Recently, they launched their own Greek yogurt.
-For now, they exist side by side.
-For now.)
+For now, they co-exist side by side.
+For now…)

-Brand: In most cases, if no one knows your brand, no one wants to use it.
-But companies that rely on ecosystems of partners are different.
-They might want to play it loose with their brands and logos.
+Brand: When no one knows your brand, no one wants to use it.
+But companies that rely on ecosystems of partners, aka networks, are different.
+They might want to play it loose with their brand and logos.
 Good examples are Amazon, Facebook and Twitter.
 At the height of their expansion, customers, partners, third party sellers, and every rapper sweating Kim Kardashian could plaster their logos everywhere – websites, marketing materials, commercials, even tattoos.
 All without a single call from some tightass at Facebook Brand Licensing.
 Why?
 Ecosystem brands need ubiquity and recognition.
+It’s a mini-miracle when you can get other businesses to do your brand marketing for you.
 The payment networks I’ve worked for – MasterCard and American Express – are no different.
-Any brand that relies on partners, merchants or “influencers” to consider…just……letting………go……
+Any brand that relies on partners, merchants or “influencers” to consider just letting go

 Stage 3: Maturity